| Ecological Descriptors

 ||Ech, Cru, Mol

-Terminal phase: Body blue to green, with a yellowish margin on the tail, a dark dot at the base of the pectoral fin and sometimes with a white midbody bar.
+Terminal phase (TP): Body blue to green, with a yellowish margin on the tail, a dark dot at the base of the pectoral fin and sometimes with a white midbody bar.
 Head with greenish blue scrawls.

-Initial phase: Young are yellowish green to bluish green with areas of yellow gold.
+Initial phase (IP): Yellowish green to bluish green with areas of yellow gold.
 Upper back with 5 white bars or dots and one or two black rectangular areas between the last bars.

 Juvenile phase: Body with 2 yellow to gold horizontal stripes with a white stripe in between.
 Upper back with five white bars or dots and a navy to blue spot on the mid-back and dorsal fin.

-Constantly swim over the reefs, down to 55 m.
-Juveniles and subadults in shallower (1 to 5 m) coral reefs.
-Feeds on mollusks, sea urchins, crustaceans, and brittle stars
+Constantly swim over the reefs, down to 55m (180ft).
+Juveniles and subadults in shallower (1 to 5m/ 3 to 15ft) coral reefs.
+Feed on molluscs, sea urchins, crustaceans, and brittle stars.
+The Puddingwife is active during the day time, however they retreat before any other fishes and rise last.
+Rather shy as adults.

 (C) Mark Rosenstein